Stress in Spanish: Position

 The trilled /r/, the palatal nasal /ɲ/, and the palatal lateral /ʎ/ are similarly excluded from the final syllable of proparoxytones.
-Thus chinchorro 'trawling net' is allowed, but the made-up chínchorro can be considered ungrammatical.
+Thus chinchorro 'trawling net' is allowed, but the made-up chínchorro can be considered ill-formed.
 That said, Spanish does have some words containing antepenultimate stress and trills in the final syllable onset, which are typically of onomatopoeic, Basque, or unknown origin: cháncharras-máncharras 'pretexts' (onomatopoeic), Chávarri (a last name of Basque origin), tábarro 'type of wasp'.

 In addition, words that end in a falling diphthong almost always have final stress: carey 'tortoise' is allowed but made-up cárey isn't.
 Some loanwords make an exception: póney, yérsey, yóquey.

 In addition, some of Chilean Spanish's voseo verb forms end in falling diphthongs but are stressed on the penultimate syllable.
 For example, bailábai 'you were dancing' ends on an unstressed falling diphthong.

 Creating contrasts

-All Spanish words have at least one stressed syllable when they are used in isolation.
+All Spanish words have at least one stressed syllable when the words are used in isolation.
 The word para [ˈpaɾa] can be a verb (the singular pronoun form of "stop") or a preposition (in order to, for).
-When words are used in a phrase the stress can be dropped depending on the part of speech.
+When words are used in a phrase, the stress may be dropped depending on the part of speech.
 Para el coche can mean "stop the car" if the stress remains.
 If the stress is removed, it means "for the car".
-Some pairs of stressed and unstressed words are distinguished in writing by using a differential accent: sí 'yes' (stressed) — si 'if' (unstressed when used in a phrase).
+Some pairs of stressed and unstressed words are distinguished in writing by using a differential accent: sí 'yes' (stressed) — si 'if' (unstressed if used in a phrase).